 The Ušivak TRC (opened in October 2018), in Hadžići Municipality, is a mixed profile centre, predominantly for single men, but also for families and vulnerable migrants, asylum seekers, and refugees.
 The centre is managed by the SFA, with support provided by IOM who oversees the daily running of the centre in coordination with partners providing other services.
 IOM CCCM staff and security personnel are present 24/7.
 The Ušivak TRC currently provides up-to 800 beds.

-At the end of October, the site hosted 752 migrants and asylum seekers.
-The centre was full or close to full throughout the month, with irregular entries occasionally overwhelming the centre's capacity.
-Construction works supported by the Qatar Charity to improve the TRC facility and to replace the large provisional tent were almost completed during the reporting month.
-IOM set up a diesel heating system in the tent (operational until the end of 2019) to heat the single male accommodation.
+At the end of November, the site hosted 854 migrants and asylum seekers.
+The centre was at full throughout the month, with irregular entries occasionally overwhelming the centre's capacity.